 And What If I Am… An Artist?

 You might be interested in NFTs because it gives you a way to sell work that there otherwise might not be much of a market for.
 If you come up with a really cool digital sticker idea, what are you going to do?
 Sell it on the iMessage App Store?
-It does not work this way!
-Moreover, NFTs have a feature that you can enable that will pay you a percentage every time the NFT is sold or changes hands, making sure that if your work gets super popular and balloons in value, you will see some of that benefit.
+It doesn't work this way!
+Moreover, NFTs have a feature that you can enable to pay you a percentage every time the NFT is sold or changes hands, making sure that if your work gets super popular and balloons in value, you will see some of that benefit.